timescale/promscale/README.md

 ## 🔧 Choose your own (installation) adventure

-We have four main ways to set up Timescale-Prometheus:
+We have four main ways to set up Promscale:

 #### tobs (recommended for Kubernetes environments)

 [The Observability Suite for Kubernetes][tobs] is a CLI tool and Helm chart that makes installing a full observability suite into your Kubernetes cluster really easy.
-Tobs includes Prometheus, TimescaleDB, Timescale-Prometheus Connector, and Grafana.
+Tobs includes Prometheus, TimescaleDB, Promscale Connector, and Grafana.

 To get started, run the following in your terminal, then follow the on-screen instructions.